 Elling's (1979) research is an uncritical replication of Pomper's work at the state level.
 Elling compares the way campaign pledges are redeemed in Illinois (where parties are said to be more pragmatic) and Wisconsin (more ideological parties) respective governments.
 His methodology is almost identical to Pomper's.
 There are no truly operational definitions of campaign pledges and government actions, and no explicit criteria to decide which pledges are fulfilled and which are not.
+Elling finds that 50% of campaign pledges are redeemed in Illinois, and 45% in Wisconsin.
+These are the lowest percentages among the 21 studies reviewed here.

 The next work is Rose's study (1984) of how British governments fulfilled their election pledges in the 1970s.
-This work is probably the least sophisticated of the bunch in terms of our criteria, and therefore the hardest to replicate and.
+This work is probably the least sophisticated of the bunch in terms of our criteria, and therefore the hardest to assess and replicate.
 There is no attempt at providing explicit definitions of campaign pledges and government actions.
 There is not clear reference to the archival sources that were analyzed.
 Neither is there a demonstration of how a pledge is declared fulfilled either completely or partially.
 In Rose's defense, his study of whether and how pledges are fulfilled is not the primary purpose of his book.
 The main goal of Rose was to analyze the influence of Britain's political parties on politics, and measuring the fulfillment of election pledges was only a part of this objective.